Updated: Aug 9

 Be consistent, and sound consistent.
 Again, you have only one voice.
-Your services page might have significantly different content than your history page, culture page or FAQ page, but readers should feel like they are hearing from the same voice, the same company, the same brand.
+Your services page might have significantly different content than your history page, culture page, or FAQ page, but readers should feel like they are hearing from the same voice, the same company, and the same brand.

 Avoid clichés.
 This is not just a web content issue; it’s an English language issue.
 It doesn’t matter what your brand is or what your company does, clichés are content Kryptonite.
 Read and reread your content, and kill all the clichés.

 Avoid the obvious, the given, and the table stakes content.
-Don’t waste valuable page real estate telling people “we are committed to adding value to our customers,” and “we’re dedicated to serving our clients,” and “we are focused on ethics.”
+Don’t waste valuable pages of real estate telling people “we are committed to adding value to our customers,” “we’re dedicated to serving our clients,” and “we are focused on ethics.”
 At best, this suggests you don’t have anything specific to say about what you actually do.
 Don’t leave the reader with that impression.